ritwickrajmakhal/localstack-docs/README.md

+# LocalStack Docs v2

+This is just the Starlight starter for now.
+We can begin moving existing content into `/content/docs`.

-# Starlight Starter Kit: Basics
+## Starlight Starter Kit: Basics

 [![Built with Starlight](https://astro.badg.es/v2/built-with-starlight/tiny.svg)](https://starlight.astro.build)